alaym3/audio-ml/README.md

   - Also look [here](https://magenta.tensorflow.org/music-vae)

 ## Next step is to input my own midi files to use musicVAE

-- but https://midi-me.glitch.me/ offers that without adjusting code - try first
+https://midi-me.glitch.me/ offers that without adjusting code - play around with that first
+- make MIDI thru ableton or find sounds online (such as [here](https://www.vgmusic.com/music/console/nintendo/n64/))

 2. ....